cedmax/advent-of-code/2020/14/Readme.md

 <h2>--- Day 14: Docking Data ---</h2><p>As your ferry approaches the sea port, the captain asks for your help again.
-The computer system that runs this port isn&apos;t compatible with the docking program on the ferry, so the docking parameters aren&apos;t being correctly initialized in the docking program&apos;s memory.</p>
+The computer system that runs this port isn't compatible with the docking program on the ferry, so the docking parameters aren't being correctly initialized in the docking program's memory.</p>
-<p>After a brief inspection, you discover that the sea port&apos;s computer system uses a strange <a href="https://en.wikipedia.org/wiki/Mask_(computing)" target="_blank">bitmask</a> system in its initialization program.
-Although you don&apos;t have the correct decoder chip handy, you can emulate it in software!</p>
+<p>After a brief inspection, you discover that the sea port's computer system uses a strange <a href="https://en.wikipedia.org/wiki/Mask_(computing)" target="_blank">bitmask</a> system in its initialization program.
+Although you don't have the correct decoder chip handy, you can emulate it in software!</p>
 <p>The initialization program (your puzzle input) can either update the bitmask or write a value to memory.
 Values and memory addresses are both 36-bit unsigned integers.
 For example, ignoring bitmasks for a moment, a line like <code>mem[8] = 11</code> would write the value <code>11</code> to memory address <code>8</code>.</p>
 <p>The bitmask is always given as a string of 36 bits, written with the most significant bit (representing <code>2^35</code>) on the left and the least significant bit (<code>2^0</code>, that is, the <code>1</code>s bit) on the right.
 The current bitmask is applied to values immediately before they are written to memory: a <code>0</code> or <code>1</code> overwrites the corresponding bit in the value, while an <code>X</code> leaves the bit in the value unchanged.</p>
 <p>For example, consider the following program:</p>